scikit-learn/enhancement_proposals/slep006/proposal.rst

 keyword parameter to `make_scorer`.

-`get_metadata_request` returns a dictionary that specifies what metadata is required by a **consumes**'s methods.
+`get_metadata_request` returns a dictionary that specifies what metadata is required by a **consumer**'s methods.
 For estimators, the relevant keys are:
 `fit`, `transform`, `predict`, `transform`, `score`, and `inverse_transform`.
 The only relevant key for CV splitters is `split` and the for scorers is `score`.
 The values of the metadata dictionary is another dictionary.
 This